epfl-ada/ada-2023-project-onsecalme123/README.md

-# From Protests to Pixels: The Global Film Industry's Reflections on the Biggest Movements and Events of the Last Century
+## From Protests to Pixels: The Global Film Industry's Reflections on the Biggest Movements and Events of the Last Century

+Link to our Data Story: [From protest to Contest](https://celinehirsch.github.io/from-protests-to-pixels/)

-## Abstract 💡
+### Abstract 💡

 The last century witnessed key social and political events that transformed many facets of human society, ranging from World War I, to Female Emancipation, to the Opioid Crisis.
 Cinema being a way to depict real-life (as many other forms of art), can reflect all those core societal events and movements.